sandeshwar/market-pulse-frontend/server/rust_api/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.# Market Pulse Rust API

 This is a high-performance Rust API for the Market Pulse application.
-It provides endpoints for accessing market data, symbols, and indices with extremely low latency.
+It provides endpoints for accessing market data and symbols with extremely low latency.

 ## Features

 - Symbol search with efficient caching
-- Market indices data
 - Historical price data (planned)
 - Real-time updates (planned)